Ngorongoro Conservation Area

 Shortcomings in the management

-International Assistance granted to the property until 1988
+International Assistance: requests for the property until 1988

 Information presented to the Bureau of the World Heritage Committee in 1988